ChanIok/SpinningMomo/docs/README_EN.md

      * Advantages: Convenient operation, suitable for daily shooting and preview
      * Disadvantages:
        - Outputs pseudo-4K images, actual rendering quality is lower than window resolution option at the same size
-       - **Can only adjust ratio, cannot adjust scale factor**
+       - **Can only adjust ratio, cannot adjust resolution**
      * Suggestion: Sufficient for daily use if image quality is not a priority

 ### Resolution Explanation
 - Resolution calculation process:
-  1. First calculate base size according to ratio and monitor size
+  1. First determine total pixel count based on selected resolution preset (e.g., 4K, 8K)
+  2. Calculate final width and height based on selected ratio
-     - Example: On a 2560×1440 monitor, selecting 9:16 vertical ratio
+     - Example: When selecting 8K (about 33.2M pixels) and 9:16 ratio
-     - Base size = 810×1440 (keeping monitor height, width calculated by ratio)
-  2. Then multiply base size by scale factor to get final output size
-     - Example: When selecting 2.0x scale factor
-     - Final output = 1620×2880 (810×1440 × 2.0)
+     - Results in 4320x7680 output resolution (4320x7680=33.2M pixels)
+     - Ensures total pixel count matches preset value

 ### Tray Features